 This all is negatively impacted when methamphetamine enters your body.

 When meth enters the bloodstream, it tricks the brain into releasing more dopamine, triggering a rush or wave of euphoria.

 While pleasurable in the moment, this rush gives way to a crash that makes you feel bad, tricking your brain in believing it needs more of the drug in order to feel good.

-Long-Term Effects Meth Use Can Have on the Brain
+Long-Term Effects of Meth on the Brain

 With each use of meth, your brain loses its ability to help you feel good on its own.
 But this isn’t the only thing meth does to your brain.
 Since meth is oftentimes made using toxic substances like antifreeze, meth damages your brain every time you use it.

-Some of the long-term effects can include:
+Some of the long-term effects of meth can include:

 - Neuron death in the cerebellum, cortexes, hippocampus and striatum, affecting your ability to balance, move, speak, focus, problem solve and store and remember information.

 - Damage to cells responsible for fighting infection and aiding in communication between systems